Children and Youth with Disabilities

 🛈 Synopsis : Covers a wide range of information about disability in infants toddlers children and youth with disabilities and disorders.

 This section of Disabled World covers a range of specific childhood disabilities and disorders including information about disability in infants, toddlers, children, and youths.
 We also provide links to disability specific sites and support groups for both children and parents of children, or a child, with a disability.

-Child with a disability means a child evaluated in accordance with Sec.
-Sec.
-300.304 through 300.311 as having mental retardation, a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance (referred to in this part as "emotional disturbance"), an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities, and who, by reason thereof, needs special education and related services.
+Child with a Disability: Means a child evaluated in accordance with U.S. Sec.
+300.304 - 300.311 as having mental retardation, a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance (referred to in this part as "emotional disturbance"), an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities, and who, by reason thereof, needs special education and related services.
 (IDEA)

 - Provide families of children with a disability information concerning their rights and entitlements to services and support.